-There are 33 teaching staff and 19 support staff employed by the school, furthermore there are 9 catering and cleaning staff who travel to school on a daily basis.
+There are 63 staff employed by the school, furthermore there are 9 catering and cleaning staff who travel to school on a daily basis.
 The vast majority of staff travel to school by car out of necessity.
 In addition, the school shares the traffic entrance to the site with Moorfield Primary School.

-The school has expanded over the last five years and plans exist to expand further.
+The school has expanded over the last five years and plans exist to expand further, culminating in the completion of an extension in November 2021.
 Some pupils and staff have facilities to be able to walk or travel by bus to school.
 There is provision for the use and storage of cycles and there is a pedestrian crossing in front of the school to provide a safe place to cross Wellington Road and two segregated pedestrian paths into the school.